cTurtle98/littleRocketMan/README.md

 # littleRocketMan

+This is a depreciated old version, the new version is located on the [sccAerospaceClub Github](https://github.com/sccAerospaceClub/RocketTelemetry/tree/master/RocketFlightComputer)

+~~
 this is a launch control and data logging system built on arduino for going into the nose cone of an estes rocket

 ## Hardware